Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 ### Documentation for the first turn-in-assignment for CLO24
 ## Student: Niklas Häll
+# Please see the Readme.md file for licence agreement

 ## Planning / concept:
 We are creating a software tool to help administrating a CD-enthusiast-shop.